-Languages All students should choose at least one Foreign Language unless they have asked for Child Development, or the extra English and Maths option.
-If parents/carers wish to discuss the choice of a language subject, they should contact the options email address (options@thornden.hants.sch.uk) to discuss this with Mr Balmond.
+Languages All students should choose at least one Foreign Language.
+If parents/carers wish to discuss the choice of a language subject or that their child does not wish to take a language, they should contact the options email address (options@thornden.hants.sch.uk) to discuss this with Mr Balmond.
 Humanities The subjects in the Humanities provide an experience, which balances the commitment to Science and helps to develop important literacy and analytical skills.
-Two 'Free Option Choices' This allows students the opportunity to select option choices the reflect their own personal strengths and interests.
+Two 'Free Option Choices' This allows students the opportunity to select option choices that reflect their own personal strengths and interests.